-The Arctic grayling (Thymallus arcticus) is a species of salmonid native to waterways draining into Arctic and Pacific oceans in Alaska, Canada, and Siberia.
-They are also native to the upper Missouri River drainage in Montana.
-The species is being reintroduce to waterways of Michigan.
-Arctic grayling is a cold water species.
+The Arctic grayling (Thymallus arcticus), a species of salmonid, is native to the waterways draining into the Arctic and Pacific Oceans in Alaska, Canada, and Siberia.
+This cold-water species is also found in the upper Missouri River drainage in Montana.

 Arctic graylings can be identified by their oversized dorsal fin with cross-rows of deep blue spots.
 They also have a forked tail.

-They can also have been transplanted into various waterways in the continental United States, such as in the White Mountains of Arizona.
-While transplanted populations in California and Nevada are considered extirpated, one occasionally hears an odd report of them being caught.
+They also have been introduced into various waterways in the continental United States, such as in the White Mountains of Arizona.
+Although introduced populations in California and Nevada are considered extirpated, one occasionally hears an odd report of them being caught.

 This article was authored by Kurt Zeilenga as part of our Western States Trout Species series.